How much can a self-employed professional borrow?

 What are the eligibility criteria

-Due to the higher borrowing available, applicants must meet strict eligibility criteria.
+Due to the higher borrowing available, mortgage providers require applicants to meet strict eligibility criteria.

 You'll often need a minimum income of £30,000 to £50,000 and a good credit history.